 In our consolidated income statement, we include a separate line item captioned "Special charges" in arriving at our consolidated operating income.
 Special charges consist of expenses associated with certain actions undertaken by the Company to reduce fixed costs, simplify or improve processes, and improve our competitiveness and are of such significance in terms of both up-front costs and organizational/structural impact to require advance approval by our Management Committee, comprised of our senior management, including our Chairman, President and Chief Executive Officer.
 Upon presentation of any such proposed action (generally including details with respect to estimated costs, which typically consist principally of employee severance and related benefits, together with ancillary costs associated with the action that may include a non-cash component or a component which relates to inventory adjustments that are included in cost of goods sold; impacted employees or operations; expected timing; and expected savings) to the Management Committee and the Committee's advance approval, expenses associated with the approved action are classified as special charges upon recognition and monitored on an on-going basis through completion.
+In 2018, we also included in special charges, as approved by our Management Committee, expense associated with the approvention of the non-recurring net income tax benefit recognized in connection with the enactment of the U.S. Tax Act and as more fully described in note 9.

-The following is a summary of special charges recognized in the three months ended February 28, 2018 and February 28, 2017 (in millions):
+The following is a summary of special charges recognized in the three and six months ended May 31, 2018 and 2017 (in millions):